-Your Cob Barrel is a relatively simple unit.
+Your Cob barrel BBQ & Smoker is a relatively simple unit.
 It doesn't need a chimney, as it’s barrel chamber has 4 vents that create airflow directly across the coals.
 There is no 'offset' for the fuel, which means this little beauty can grill directly like a standard BBQ, or indirectly like a smoker.

 How Vents Work

 Think of the bottom vents as the air intake and the top vent as the exhaust, that also draws the air through the chamber.
 If you want your fire hotter – open up the vents.
 Always have the vents in a fully open position when starting your fire.

 The illustrations above show two different ways to use the vents to control the air-flow and therefore temperature in your Cob.

 Pic A. Illustrates the Indirect or Low and Slow method of cooking.
 The coals are away from the meat and the two opposing vents are fully open.
 Cold air is naturally drawn in through the bottom vent, then it is drawn through the chamber, circulating as it is heated by the fuel.
 It then vents out again at the top open vent, as hot air rises.

 Pic B. Illustrates the direct cooking method.
 This is where the Cob behaves like a normal BBQ and the meat cooks over the heat directly.
 All four vents are partially closed; the cold air comes in the bottom and circulates around the barrel and is vented out the top on both sides.
 You can also cook with the lid fully open.

 To increase the temperature inside the barrel, open up two opposing vents, the more air going through the unit means more air going past the coals, and they heat up.
 This increases the speed the top vent pulls air through at, thus increasing the temperature and so on.